fixie-ai/ai-jsx/packages/fixie/readme.md

 ## Dev Notes

-To publish this package, run `npm publish` in this directory.
+To publish this package, run `yarn npm publish` in this directory.